 The photo to the right shows North Nazimabad’s location in a larger settled area view of Karachi city.

+The land for North Nazimabad was bought by Government of Pakistan from one Masti Brohi Khan who was probably a landlord of the area at that time (1958.)
+A department called Karachi improvement trust (KIT) started the development of North Nazimabad which later became Karachi Development Authority (KDA.)
 The planning of North Nazimabad was done by an Italian company of Planners and Architects called Carlo Scarpa & Aldo Rossi in the late 50s.
-In 1958 it started as new suburban development called the KDA Scheme number 2 and later it became famous by its popular name of North Nazimabad.
+Some references are also seen by this writer that actual architect’s name who planned and designed North Nazimabad and KDA Scheme Number 1 was one named Mr. Polo from Greece.
+North Nazimabad started as new suburban development called the KDA Scheme number 2 and later it became famous by its popular name of North Nazimabad.
 The locality of Nazimabad which lies south of North Nazimabad was named after Pakistan’s second Governer General, Khwaja Nazimuddin.
 Since KDA Scheme 2 was being developed in north of old Nazimbad, it became popular by the name of North Nazimbad or some times just North.

 In 1962, the Capital was shifted from Karachi to Islamabad and the planned neighborhood of North Nazimabad became available to general public instead of originally planned employees of Federal Government only.